Are you looking for a new science fiction book to read?

 A 19th century classic by Wells, depicting time travel and inspiring science fiction tales for over a century.

 - The War of the Worlds by H.G.
 Wells

-The book that would inspire a radio program that terrified people into thinking Earth was being invaded by Martians.
+The book that would inspire a radio program that terrified people into thinking Martians were invading Earth.
 Wells would kickstart first contact stories and alien invasion at the same time, offering up a cautionary tale that touches sci-fi to this day.